Selfie: International popularity

 Selfies have also been taken beyond Earth.
 Selfies taken in space include those by astronauts, an image by NASA's Curiosity rover of itself on Mars, and images created by an indirect method, where a self-portrait photograph taken on Earth is displayed on a screen on a satellite, and captured by a camera.

 In 2011, a crested black macaque pressed a trigger on a wildlife photographer's camera, set up in an Indonesian jungle for that specific purpose; when the camera was later recovered it was found to contain hundreds of selfies, including one of a grinning female macaque.
 This incident set off an unusual debate about copyright.
 In April 2013, the Wikipedia's Selfie page started.
 In 2016, a federal judge ruled that the monkey cannot own the copyright to the images.

-In October 2013, Imagist Labs released an iOS app called Selfie, which allows users to upload photos only from their front-facing smartphone camera.

-The app shows a feed of public photos of everyone's selfies and from the people they follow.
-The app does not allow users to comment and users can only respond with selfies.
-The app soon gained popularity among teenagers.

 In describing the popularity of the "foot selfie", a photograph taken of one's feet while sunbathing at exotic locations, The Hollywood Reporter said that it could be "2014's social media pose to beat".

 In January 2014, during the Sochi Winter Olympics, a "Selfie Olympics" meme was popular on Twitter, where users took self-portraits in unusual situations.
 The spread of the meme took place with the usage of the hashtags #selfiegame and #selfieolympics.

-In April 2014, the advertising agency iStrategyLabs produced a two-way mirror capable of automatically posting selfies to Twitter, using facial recognition software.